2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 If you only use your Bitcoin node to validate and distribute your transactions, but your wallets are managed outside Umbrel (e.g., with a Hardware Wallet and Sparrow wallet), there's nothing to back up directly to Umbrel.
 In this case, the essential backup remains that of the recovery phrase and Descriptor of your external wallet, and this applies whether you use your own node or not.
 So nothing changes from your previous configuration.

 On the other hand, depending on the additional applications you use on Umbrel, further backups may be required.
 This is particularly the case if you operate a Lightning node on Umbrel.
 In this case, it is absolutely essential to back up the seed supplied when you installed your Lightning node.
 In addition to the seed, you need an up-to-date ***Static Channel Backup (SCB)*** to be able to restore your Lightning node in the event of a problem.
 SCB allows you to recover your funds by forcibly closing channels.
-If the seed or SCB is missing, it is impossible to restore a Lightning node.
+If either the seed or the SCB is missing, it is impossible to restore a Lightning node.

 Umbrel also offers the option of automatically and dynamically backing up this SCB on their servers, via Tor, to ensure that an up-to-date file is always available.
 In this case, only the seed is needed to restore the node.

-We'll revisit these aspects in detail in the next LNP 202 training course.
+We'll revisit these aspects in detail in the next LNP202 course.

 ### Day-to-day operational safety